RayTugah/TypedJS/README.md

 Built using the WordPress Plugin Boilerplate generator https://wppb.me/.

+Download the plugin from WordPress https://github.com/Brennii96/TypedJS or search for it in the plugin section.

 A WordPress plugin to allow you to use Typed JS in WordPress inside the given shortcode.

 [typedjs]Content[/typedjs]